Yale-BIM/f21-assignments/assignment-2/README.md

     Sourcing this file will `overlay` the install space onto your environment.

-    > Overlaying refers to building and using a ROS package from source on top of an existing version of that same package (e.g., installed to the system in /opt/ros/melodic).
+    > Overlaying refers to building and using a ROS package from source on top of an existing version of that same package (e.g., installed at the system level in /opt/ros/melodic).
 For more information on overlaying, read [this tutorial](http://wiki.ros.org/catkin/Tutorials/workspace_overlaying).

     > Add ```source ~/catkin_ws/devel/setup.bash``` at the end of your `.bashrc` file